Abbots Bromley: Location

-Abbots Bromley is part of the Bagots Ward on East Staffordshire Borough Council and is currently represented by Conservative Borough Councillor Gregory Hall.
-The former leader of the County Council, Conservative Councillor Phillip Atkins represents the Parish as it forms part of the Uttoxeter Rural Ward on Staffordshire County Council.
-The village is part of the parliamentary constituency of Lichfield and is currently represented by Conservative Michael Fabricant, MP.

 History

 The first historical record of the village dates from 942, when the manor of "Bromleage" was given to Wulfsige the Black.
 The will, dated 1002, of Wulfric Spot, Earl of Mercia, gave the village to the Abbey of Burton upon Trent.
 There is some evidence that the current settlement was a planned town – there is evidence of burgage plots, a grid pattern of streets and a wide market place.

 Domesday Book

 Abbas Bromley is recorded in the Domesday Book of 1086–7 as Brunlege, when it was part of the land of St Mary of Burton.

 Royal Charter

 In 1227, a weekly market was confirmed by Royal Charter at the site of the Buttercross (recorded in 1339, the present structure said by Pevsner to date from the 17th century), which survives to the present.
 The current, triangular market place is now grassed over and serves as a village green and the focus for events on Horn Dance Day.